MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: The MathlibLemma Benchmark

 \textbf{Audit Protocol.} The audit was performed by expert formalizers.
 Unlike the closed-book evaluation for models, the human experts operated in an open-book setting, allowed to utilize the full Mathlib library, AI assistance, and external search tools.
 For each sampled instance, the expert attempted to construct a proof from scratch to determine its mathematical truth and formal provability.
 This setup ensures that we strictly measure the \emph{intrinsic validity} of the statements, independent of the closed-book constraints imposed on the models.

 \textbf{Audit Results.} Table~\ref{tab:human_audit} presents the results of this audit.
 Across all domains, experts successfully proved 78\% of the sampled instances.
-This high validity rate primarily serves as definitive evidence of our framework's efficacy, confirming that the system minimizes hallucination and produces mathematically sound targets.
-Concurrently, the sharp contrast between this high human success rate and the models' complete failure on the same subset exposes a distinct capability gap: failures here are driven not by data noise, but by the models' inability to perform deep structural reasoning.
+This high validity rate primarily serves as evidence of our framework's efficacy, suggesting that the construction pipeline has reasonably high precision on this sampled subset and produces mathematically sound targets.
+Since the audit sample is drawn from model-unsolved residuals, the human success rate shows that many residual failures are not false statements; it highlights a gap between current closed-book provers and expert open-book formalization.

 For the unproven minority (22\%), qualitative analysis (Appendix~\ref{app:audit}) reveals that the dominant failure mode is \textbf{Missing Hypotheses} (e.g., omitting integrability or non-emptiness conditions), rather than fundamental mathematical errors.
 This finding underscores a characteristic challenge of folklore mining: while models effectively capture the core mathematical \emph{intuitions}, they occasionally overlook the implicit \emph{boundary conditions} that human mathematicians take for granted but formal systems strictly require.